 General information regarding joining: At the core of our vision for Berry Park is the plan to develop a highly productive organic fruit and vegetable garden along with an area of Forest Garden.
 We work together as a community, so need members to be able to commit some of their time (ideally on a weekly basis) to the various community tasks.
 These range from gardening, small building projects eg compost toilets and sheds, doing holiday-let changeovers, general administration, organising events etc. It's not all work and we’re also looking for members who will join in with our social events – Happy Hour in the Games Room on Friday nights, shared meals on the lawn, chats around the fire-pit and the occasional night dancing to our favourite music.

-The children are at the heart of the community and their favourite activities include art and crafting, a love of Harry Potter, looking after the chickens, going to the beach, dressing up and many more.
+The children are at the heart of the community and their favourite activities include art and crafting, music, a love of Harry Potter, looking after the chickens, going to the beach, dressing up and many more.
 Expect a fairly lively environment from dawn 'til dusk!

 If you haven’t experienced community living before, you will soon discover that it is a balance of private, personal space and shared space, plans and activities.
 It wouldn’t suit everyone, but if it is for you then the benefits can be amazing.
 It’s worth noting that Welcombe is a small, rural community.
-The nearest town is Bude, 12 miles and the nearest cities are Plymouth, 52 miles, and Exeter, 59 miles.
+The nearest town is Bude, 12 miles away, and the nearest cities are Plymouth, 52 miles, and Exeter, 59 miles.
 The bus stop is 3 miles away and buses are not very frequent.
 You would need to have your own transport.
 However, if you infrequently use a car, you may be able to borrow an electric car owned by 2 of our members but which is available for other members to use.